 As social media marketers, it’s important—nay, vital—to track these data points daily.

 Social analytics indicate whether you’re heading in the right direction in your social media strategy.
 You’ll know which specific social media campaigns are performing, and how it fits in a marketing strategy.

 With these social media metrics at your fingertips, you can even:

 Gathering analytics across multiple social media platforms is a colossal time suck.
 It’s already a messy task for one client.
 Imagine how it looks when you’re juggling dozens of clients all at once!

-Our advice is to use an automated template to pull all your social analytics data.
+Our advice is to use a social media reporting tool to pull all your social analytics data.
 That way, there’s no longer a need to copy-paste two different Facebook Insights reports, a few graphs from LinkedIn, and screenshots of your Instagram posts for each client.

 Here’s how to do it:

 It’s a beauty, isn’t it?